Ade-karl/pyElectrochem/README.md

 People interested can also have a look at Soft Potato : https://github.com/oliverrdz/SoftPotato (Created by Oliver Rodríguez)

-#Voltammetry with a Nernstian boundary condition
+##Voltammetry with a Nernstian boundary condition

-Use voltammetry.py, some help is given with "./voltammetry.py -h" about all the arguments and default values used.
+Use [voltammetry-nernst/voltammetry.py], some help is given with "./voltammetry.py -h" about all the arguments and default values used.
 You can save a movie, a csv file, a numpy version for further use.

-#Voltammetry for a quasi reversible boundary condition
+##Voltammetry for a quasi reversible boundary condition

-Use "voltammetry-quasi-reversible.py" some help is given with "voltammetry-quasi-reversible.py -h" about all the arguments and default values used.
+Use "[voltammetry-quasi-reversible/voltammetry-quasi-reversible.py]" some help is given with "voltammetry-quasi-reversible.py -h" about all the arguments and default values used.

-#Chronoamperometry
+##Chronoamperometry

-Use "chronoamperometry-v1.py".
+Use "[chronoamperometry/chronoamperometry.py]".
 The boundary condition imposed is to set the conventration to zero at the electrode.

-#Butler Volmer
+##Butler Volmer

-Use "Butler-Volmer.py".
-Requires "widgets.py".
+Use "[Butler-Volmer/Butler-Volmer.py]".
+Requires "[Butler-Volmer/widgets.py]".
 Prefer the use of "python3 Butler-Volmer.py" over "./Butler-Volmer.py" to exectute the script